Tracy Quartermaine: 2009–2017

 Tracy left town in the spring of 2017, selling a painting her father had left to her to fund her next chapter.
 She told her family it was time to step out of her father's shadow and have her own life.
 As she leaves, she runs into Luke Spencer at a coffee shop.

 In June 2017, Monica reveals to Hayden and Finn that Tracy is in Amsterdam and the two keep in touch via email.
 In July 2017, Tracy sent monogrammed champagne glasses and reserved a bottle of champagne for Ned and Olivia's wedding.
 In a letter, she wishes Ned and Olivia all the best and says the gift is for their wedding toast.
 In late 2019, Tracy returned to Port Charles.

 Reception

 Elliot won the Daytime Emmy Award for Outstanding Supporting Actress in a Drama Series in 1981.
-She was nominated for the same award in 1993, and again in 2014, although she did not win.
+She was nominated for the same award in 1993, and again in 2014.

+In 2023, Charlie Mason from Soaps She Knows placed Tracy at number ten on his ranked list of "General Hospital's 40+ Greatest Characters of All Time," commenting: "[U]nlike Port Charles' myriad mobsters and madmen, Jane Elliot's undisputed queen of mean could kill with nothing more than a well-aimed insult.
+Mind you, she was just covering up the fact that, like anyone else, she had a heart; hers just happened to cost more."
+Soap Opera Digest named Elliot's return as Tracy as their "Best Return" for General Hospital, citing her return as bringing "welcome color and pizazz to the mansion."
+The following year, Mason and Richard Simms from Soaps She Knows called the 2023 return of Tracy the "Best Return" in American soap operas of that year, commenting that there is "absolutely nothing that General Hospital‘s Tracy can't make better.
+The show needs to do whatever it takes to keep Jane Elliot around for as long as she will stay".

+In December 2024, as part of their year-end listings, Elliot received an honorable mention on Soap Opera Network's top female performers list.
+Elliot's work, opposite Francis, was named by TV Insider as their fourth best performance, in ranking their "21 Best Soap Performances of 2024".
+In the article, editor Michael Maloney wrote: "We saw Laura make the decision to follow Tracy into the hallway at General Hospital after she visited a comatose Lulu.
+Both women cautiously assessed how the other might be feeling.
+Tracy didn't want to infringe on Laura's time with her daughter.
+A vulnerable Laura wanted to reach out to Tracy, who's not always known for her ability to connect emotionally.
+In a quiet, "small" scene, which soaps are famous for, Laura thanked Tracy for being there for her daughter when she couldn't be."